Automattic/jetpack/docs/coding-guidelines.md

 ## Versions supported

 - Jetpack supports PHP 5.6, as per WordPress' own requirements.
 Keep that in mind when developing for Jetpack.
-- Jetpack follows [WordPress Core's standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+- Jetpack follows [WordPress Core's standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/), with a few additions.
 The best way to ensure that you adhere to those standards is to set up your IDE [as per the recommendations here](./development-environment.md#use-php-codesniffer-and-eslint-to-make-sure-your-code-respects-coding-standards).
 - Jetpack supports the WP current version and the immediate previous version.
 So if WP version is 4.6, Jetpack will support it, as well as 4.5.
 It's desirable that when Jetpack is installed in older versions, it doesn't fail in a severe way.
 - We support the latest two versions of all major browsers, except IE, where we currently only support 11 and Edge. (see [Browse Happy](http://browsehappy.com) for current latest versions).

 ## General

-- Install PHP Code Sniffer [Code Sniffer rules for WordPress Coding Standards.](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation) They will make it easier for you to notice any missing documentation or coding standards you should respect.
+- Install PHP Code Sniffer [Code Sniffer rules for Jetpack Coding Standards.](https://github.com/Automattic/jetpack-codesniffer#usage) They will make it easier for you to notice any missing documentation or coding standards you should respect.
 Most IDEs display warnings and notices inside the editor, making it easy to inspect your code.
 - If coding a module, make sure you declare the module in the inline doc, [like this](https://github.com/Automattic/jetpack/blob/16bc2fce3ace760ff402f656dcf05255888f23f4/modules/sitemaps/sitemaps.php#L92-L101).
 The same applies for filters or actions, [as shown here](https://github.com/Automattic/jetpack/blob/16bc2fce3ace760ff402f656dcf05255888f23f4/modules/sitemaps/sitemaps.php#L143-L151).
 - Sanitize URLs, attributes, everything.
 WordPress.com VIP has this nice [article about the topic](https://wpvip.com/documentation/vip-go/validating-sanitizing-and-escaping/).
 - Create [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) if you can.
 If you're not familiar with Unit Testing, you can check [this tutorial](https://pippinsplugins.com/series/unit-tests-wordpress-plugins/).